Mongolian Institute of Paleontology & Geology

 Richard’s philosophy and the premise of Born to Explore® is as much about discovery of the natural world as it is about encouraging a positive understanding of the many distinctive cultures on earth.

-WHAT’S IN THESE FOUR (4) EPISODE – 60 MINUTE PROGRAMS
+WHAT’S IN THESE TEN (10) EPISODE – 30 MINUTE PROGRAMS

-Dramatic scenes from the Gobi Desert uncovering bones and fossils from 70-90 million years ago, interviews, still photos and the details on the historic findings!
+Dramatic breathtaking scenes from the Gobi Desert uncovering bones and fossils from 70-90 million years ago, interviews, still photos and the details on the historic findings!

 US Broadcast Media Contact: